 - Keep an extra laundry bin in the laundry room.
 When clothing that you know no longer fits your children comes out of the dryer throw it in this basket.
 When it is full, empty it into a garbage bag and drop it off at your local donation center (helps you purge)!

-** If you missed my other cleaning checklists here’s a link to all of my monthly organization printables.
-I will add each month as time goes on so at the end of the year there’s one for each month…plus a lot more! **
+** If you missed my other cleaning checklists here’s a link to my monthly cleaning schedule ebook printables with one of these for each month of the year.

 I hope this helps and make sure to sign up for my newsletter so you’ll receive March’s list and much more goodies delivered to your email each week.